OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Additional Quantitative Results

-In the main paper, we observe that SPAZER \cite{jin2025spazer} performs much better in the ``easy'' category on Nr3D \cite{achlioptas2020referit3d}, leading to its overall advantage on the benchmark.
-Although the method is not open-sourced, we conjecture that its gain stems from an aggressive candidate selection strategy that removes the single distractor typically present in this split, greatly simplifying the search space.
-To test whether this heuristic also benefits our pipeline, we integrate SPAZER’s candidate selection module into our framework.
-As illustrated in \cref{tab:nr3d_comparison_add}, the improvement on Nr3D \cite{achlioptas2020referit3d} is marginal.
-Notably, this experiment highlights the compatibility and extensibility of our approach: our framework can seamlessly incorporate external candidate selection techniques, while maintaining strong performance.
+In the main paper \cref{tab:nr3d_comparison}, we observe that SPAZER \cite{jin2025spazer} performs much better in the ``easy'' category on Nr3D \cite{achlioptas2020referit3d}, leading to its overall advantage on the benchmark.
+We conjecture that its gain stems from an aggressive candidate selection strategy that removes the single distractor typically present in this split, greatly simplifying the search space.
+To test whether this heuristic also benefits our pipeline, we integrate SPAZER as Single-Step Grounding module into our framework.
+As illustrated in \cref{tab:nr3d_comparison}, the improvement on Nr3D \cite{achlioptas2020referit3d} is marginal.
+Notably, this experiment highlights the compatibility and extensibility of our approach: our framework can seamlessly incorporate external Single-Step Grounding methods, while maintaining strong performance.